 We are very early in our development efforts.
 All of our product candidates are still in preclinical development and have never been tested in humans.
-Our ability to generate product revenue, which we do not expect will occur for many years, if ever, will depend heavily on the successful preclinical and clinical development and eventual commercialization of one or more product candidates from our RAF or FGFR programs.
-We are not permitted to market or promote any product candidate before we receive marketing approval from the FDA, EMA or any comparable foreign regulatory authorities, and we may never receive such marketing approvals.
+Our ability to generate product revenue, which we do not

 The success of our RAF and FGFR programs will depend on several factors, including the following: